Graph Burning: Bounds and Hardness: -free Graphs

 \section{$P_k$-free Graphs}

 A graph $G$ is said to be $P_k$-free for some positive integer $k$ if $G$ does not contain $P_k$ (a path on $k$ vertices) as an induced subgraph.
 Recall that paths and cycles are two graph classes for which the burning number attains the maximum value proposed by Conjecture~\ref{conj:BurningNumber}.
 This motivated us to explore the burning on graphs that do not contain paths of \emph{``specific length''} as induced subgraphs, i.e., $P_k$-free graphs, where $k \ge 2$.
 Theorem~\ref{thm:PkFreeBound} gives an upper bound for the burning number of connected $P_k$-free graphs and, thereby, settles Conjecture~\ref{conj:BurningNumber} affirmatively for $P_k$-free graphs for any integer $k < 2\ceil{\sqrt{n}~} - 1$.
-We first note down the following structural result on connected $P_k$-free graphs by~\citet{Camby2016P_kFreeChar} which is useful in proving Theorem~\ref{thm:PkFreeBound}.
+We first note the following structural result on connected $P_k$-free graphs from~\cite{Camby2016P_kFreeChar}, and then utilize it to prove Theorem~\ref{thm:PkFreeBound}.

 \begin{theorem}[\cite{Camby2016P_kFreeChar}] Let $G$ be a connected $P_k$-free graph of order $n$ with $k \ge 4$, and let $D$ be a minimum connected dominating set of $G$.
 Then $G[D]$ is either $P_{k-2}$-free or isomorphic to $P_{k-2}$.
 Further, such a connected dominating set can be obtained in $O(n^7)$ time. \end{theorem}